2023 Guide to Enforce Australian Judgments in China

 Chinese courts will refuse to recognize the applicant’s foreign judgment under the following circumstances, specifically as follows:

 iii.
-The judgment is obtained by fraud or bribery;
+The judgment was obtained by fraud;

 (2) Dismissal of the application